quietvoid/dovi_tool/README.md

 * Convert RPU to 8.1: `dovi_tool -m 2 demux file.hevc`

 #### extract-rpu
-Extracts Dolby Vision RPU from an HEVC encoded file.
+Extracts Dolby Vision RPU from an single track dual layer encoded file.
 Supports profiles 5, 7, and 8.
 Input can be piped.

 * `dovi_tool extract-rpu video.hevc`
 * FEL to MEL example: `dovi_tool -m 1 extract-rpu video.hevc`

+#### inject-rpu
+Interleaves RPU NAL units between slices in an encoded HEVC file.

+* `dovi_tool inject-rpu -i video.hevc --rpu-in RPU.bin`

 #### editor
 Edits a RPU according to a JSON config.
 See examples in `assets` folder.

 * `dovi_tool editor -i RPU.bin -j assets/editor_examples/mode.json --rpu-out RPU_mode2.bin`

-#### convert
-Converts RPU within a single layer HEVC file.
-The enhancement layer can be discarded using `--discard`

-* Convert to 8.1 and discard EL: `dovi_tool convert -m 2 convert --discard file.hevc`

 Build artifacts can be found in the Github Actions.
 More features may or may not be added in the future.